Calories in Shrimp: Shrimp cocktail is on practically every holiday menu, but many of my clients aren’t sure if they should avoid shrimp or dig in.

 Yes, they’re high in cholesterol, but…

-The current guidelines from both the USDA and American Heart Association state that dietary cholesterol intake should be limited to no more than 300 mg per day, and three ounces of shrimp provides about half that amount.
+The current guidelines from both the USDA and American Heart Association state that dietary cholesterol intake should be limited to no more than 300 mg per day and three ounces of shrimp provide about half that amount.
 There are two kinds of cholesterol.
 The first is called dietary cholesterol, which is the cholesterol found in foods.
-Only foods from animals contain cholesterol, because the animals’ bodies produced it.
+Only foods from animals contain cholesterol because the animals’ bodies produced it.
 The second kind of cholesterol is blood or serum cholesterol: this is the cholesterol inside of your body.
 Blood cholesterol is produced by your liver and released into your bloodstream.